Field-Robotics-Lab/dave/dvl_gazebo/README.md

 The following ROS topics are relevant:

 - **/dvl/dvl/state** (`std_msgs/Bool`): should be true as long as the DVL is active (can be activated and deactivated with the `/dvl/dvl/change_state` service).
-- **/dvl/dvl** (`uuv_sensor_ros_plugins_msgs/DVL`): provides the current DVL-derived linear velocities (relative to the `dvl_base_link`, which is oriented forward-right-down) and covariance, perceived altitude above the bottom (computed as the average of the 4 individual sonar ranges), and the ranges and other information for the 4 individual DVL sonar beams.
+- **/dvl/dvl** (`uuv_sensor_ros_plugins_msgs/DVL`): provides the current DVL-derived linear velocities (relative to the `dvl_base_link`, which is oriented forward-left-up) and covariance, perceived altitude above the bottom (computed as the average of the 4 individual sonar ranges), and the ranges and other information for the 4 individual DVL sonar beams.
 - **/dvl/dvl\_twist** (`geometry_msgs/TwistWithCovarianceStamped`): provides the current DVL-derived linear velocities
 - **/dvl/dvl\_sonar0**, **/dvl/dvl\_sonar0**, **/dvl/dvl\_sonar0**, and **/dvl/dvl\_sonar0** (`sensor_msgs/Range`): Range and other information for each individual DVL sonar.